moriohamada/context_dependent_threat_probability/README.md

 I took a psychophysics-inspired approach similar to [this project](https://github.com/moriohamada/temporal_discounting_sandbagging), mostly to address whether this kind of experiment/analyses can shed any insight into model behaviour.

-There are lots of issues with this experiment (see below) - and I certainly don't intend to draw any serious conclusions from it!
-Just a little exploration into what I think could be a nice quantitative approach to studying sandbagging behaviour.
+There are lots of issues with this experiment, and definitely should have done some things differently! (see below)

+And I certainly don't intend to draw any serious conclusions from it.
+It's just a little exploration into what I think could be a nice quantitative approach to studying sandbagging behaviour.

 ## Method